lelandpaul/ringingroom/README.md

 | `/api/tower/<tower_id>`          | `GET`    | Get connection details for `tower_id`  |
 | `/api/tower`                     | `POST`   | Create new tower                       |
 | `/api/tower/<tower_id>`          | `DELETE` | Delete tower (if permitted)            |

+### Version

+`GET /api/version`: Gets version information.
+Responds with the fields:

+- `version`: the overall RR version (which takes the form `YY.WW`, for year and week of release)
+- `api-version`: the api version, which is semantically versioned
+- `socketio-version`: the socketio version, which is semantically versioned

 ### Authorization